wafflepie/redux-syringe/presets/redux-syringe/README.md

 Redux Syringe consists mainly of:

 - [Store enhancers](https://github.com/reduxjs/redux/blob/master/docs/Glossary.md#store-enhancer) for injecting reducers, middleware, and epics into your Redux store after the store is created.
-- Utility functions for less verbose definitions of action creators and reducers.
 - Logic for managing your state via namespaces.

 ## Documentation & API Reference